amnn/typed-geomlab-report/report.md

   \begin{align*}
     \mathit{pure}~(\lambda\;\_\;p\;\_ \to p)\varoast\$1\varoast\$2\varoast\$3
   \end{align*}
-  But, as the function being applied just selects the pattern value, and ignores the token values, $\triangleright$ and $\triangleleft$ convey the intention more clearly.
+  But, as the function being applied just selects the pattern value and ignores the token values, $\triangleright$ and $\triangleleft$ convey the intention more clearly.
 \end{para}

 \subsection{Unobtrusive Annotations}

-\textbf{Located} labels allow the parser to calculate the source span of an AST as it is built, but as soon as it becomes part of some larger tree, we lose this information, and only have the source span of the larger tree.
+\textbf{Located} labels allow the parser to calculate the source span of an AST as it is built, but as soon as it becomes part of some larger tree, we lose this information and only have the source span of the larger tree.

 We may be tempted to systematically update \textbf{Sugar}, replacing sub-trees (\textbf{Sugar}) with labelled sub-trees (\textbf{Located Sugar}).
 This is undesirable, not just because it spreads responsibility for annotations everywhere, but also, when desugaring an expression whose structure changes, it is unclear which annotations should be preserved.